AmberHam/NASSA-modules/2026-Jarigsma-001/README.md

 # Visualising GIS Rasters and Vector Data in NetLogo
 *by Amber Esha Jarigsma*

 This module provides a generic and reusable framework for importing and visualising GIS data in NetLogo.
-It is designed to illustrate how different types of spatial data can be loaded, interpreted and displayed within a NetLogo environment, without relying on any domain-specific datasets.
+It is designed to illustrate how different types of spatial data can be loaded, interpreted and displayed within a NetLogo environment.

 The module supports:
 - **Continuous rasters** (e.g. elevation, cost surfaces), visualised using colour gradients